Daniel4o/Object-Oriented-Programming-in-JavaScript/README.md

 ## 4 Pillars of Object-oriented Programming

-**-Encapsulation**: Is when we group related variables and funtcions that operate on them into objects;
+**-Encapsulation**: Is when we build variables and functions that work on that data within one unit, like _classes_.
+This concept is also used to hide the internal represantation, or state of an object from the outside- _information hiding_
 **-Abstraction**: Is to handle complexity by hiding unnecessary details from the user.
-Basically it goal is to 'show' essential attributes and 'hide' unnecessary information
+Basically it goal is to 'show' essential   attributes and 'hide' unnecessary information-_information hiding_
-**-Inheritance**: Is a mechanism of basing an object or class upon another object or class, retaining similar implementation
+**-Inheritance**: Is a mechanism of basing an object or class upon another object or class, retaining similar implementation-_extends_
-**-Polymorphism**
+**-Polymorphism**: Is the act of redefining a method inside a derived child class of a parent- _overriding_